jataware/jdr/README.md

   <img src="./assets/logo.png">
 </p>

-`jdr` is a minimalist "deep search" reference implementation that achieves state-of-the-art performance on several benchmark datasets.
+`jdr` is a minimalist "DeepSearch" reference implementation that achieves state-of-the-art performance on several benchmark datasets.

 Our goal was a system that "fits in your head" - this implementation is intended as a simple, strong starting point for building and testing more complex DeepSearch/DeepResearch approaches.